lxieyang/configuration/README.md

   $brew install vim

+4.reopen the terminal, and
+  $git clone https://github.com/junlong-gao/vimrc.git ~/.vim_runtime

+  $sh ~/.vim_runtime/install_awesome_vimrc.sh

-4.clone this repository to ~ and cd into configuration, then run
+5.clone this repository to ~ and cd into configuration, then run
   $cd ~/configuration
   $./restore

-5.reopen the terminal, and
-  $git clone https://github.com/junlong-gao/vimrc.git ~/.vim_runtime

-  $sh ~/.vim_runtime/install_awesome_vimrc.sh

 6.then the plugin: